DrawingCoach.com

 Your cartoon baby now has eyes but no face, so let’s keep going.
 The nose is a simple curved line from left to right, and the mouth is similar, with the top line copying the angle of the nose arc (only a little wider) and the bottom line being a shorter, deeper arc.

-To finish out this original stub of a leg, you’ll start by adding another oval lying on its side, curving straight into the bottom round portion of the existing stump.
-On the other end of the new oval, you’ll make tiny
+To finish out this original stub of a leg, you'll start by adding another oval lying on its side, curving straight into the bottom round portion of the existing stump.
+On the other end of the new oval, you'll make tiny bumps for the toes.

-To complete a second back leg, you’ll simply draw a small curved “L” shape from the belly of the egg body to just above where the knee will be on the other leg. “waves” for toes and add an extra bump for a heel at the top.
+To complete a second back leg, you'll simply draw a small curved "L"; shape from the belly of the egg body to just above where the knee will be on the other leg. "waves"; for toes and add an extra bump for a heel at the top.
 Add a couple of unruly strands of hair coming out of the head, and you are almost done.

 cartoon baby step 5Step 5: Finishing the Arms

 Start with the left arm.
-Add a shallow arc that curves to the left from the top right of your oval, and then we’ll build a hand.
-The fingers are created by simply drawing a curvy “W” with 3 humps instead of just two, and an extra little curve to the side acts as a thumb.
+Add a shallow arc that curves to the left from the top right of your oval, and then we'll build a hand.
+The fingers are created by simply drawing a curvy "W"; with 3 humps instead of just two, and an extra little curve to the side acts as a thumb.

 For the other hand, we’ll draw two more ovals, one large one starting at the base of the arm and going left and a smaller one going to the right.
 Curve a line like the angle of the oval on the left to divide out another finger.

 Now, you are ready to erase extra lines and overlaps.
-Once you’ve done that, you can color your new cartoon baby to indicate if “it’s a girl!” or “it’s a boy!”
+Once you've done that, you can color your new cartoon baby to indicate if "it's a girl!"; or "it's a boy!";